opensearch-project/project-website/BLOG_GUIDE.md

 # Blog Guide

 This guide provides an overview of formatting blogs for the project website.
+For information about writing and structuring blog posts, including editorial guidance, see the [Blog Style Guide](https://style-guide.opensearch.org/BLOG_STYLE_GUIDE.html).
+For general style, writing, and formatting standards, see the [OpenSearch Content Style Guide](https://style-guide.opensearch.org/).

-It references the [semantic blog post](/_posts/2023-03-30-semantic-science-benchmarks.md) as an example.
+This guide references the [semantic blog post](/_posts/2023-03-30-semantic-science-benchmarks.md) as an example.
 You can [view the post](https://opensearch.org/blog/semantic-science-benchmarks/) in its rendered form on the project website.

 * * *